nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     maxmemory-policy allkeys-lru
     ```

-12. Check the Redis Pod again using `redis-cli` via `kubectl exec` to see if the configuration was applied:
+12. Use `kubectl exec` to enter the pod and run the `redis-cli` tool again to see if the configuration was applied:

     ```shell
     kubectl exec -it redis -- redis-cli
     ```

-13. Repeat steps 7 and 8 to check `maxmemory` and `maxmemory-policy`.
+    Then Repeat steps 7 and 8 to check `maxmemory` and `maxmemory-policy`.

-    The configuration values haven't changed because the Pod needs to be restarted to grab updated values from associated ConfigMaps.
+    The configuration values should *not* have changed because the Pod needs to be restarted to grab updated values from associated ConfigMaps.

-14. Delete and recreate the Pod:
+13. Delete and recreate the Pod:

     Exit the `redis-cli` interactive session: